Read This First

 Prompt 2: Some semantic misunderstandings seem to be very common in public discourse.
 Provide an annotated list of 10 of these.

-The central claim is this: Semantic misunderstandings are prevalent in public discourse, often leading to confusion and miscommunication.
+In plain terms: Semantic misunderstandings are prevalent in public discourse, often leading to confusion and miscommunication.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 An unproven idea or speculation.
-Scientific Context : A well-substantiated explanation of an aspect of the natural world, supported by a large body of evidence.
-Example : “Evolution is just a theory” vs. “Evolution is a scientific theory.”
+Scientific Context: A well-substantiated explanation of an aspect of the natural world, supported by a large body of evidence.
+Example: “Evolution is just a theory” vs. “Evolution is a scientific theory.”

 An unproven idea or speculation.